open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/bigquery/index.md

 **GCP Credentials**:
 You can authenticate with your bigquery instance using either `GCP Credentials Path` where you can specify the file path of the service account key or you can pass the values directly by choosing the `GCP Credentials Values` from the service account key file.

-You can checkout [this](https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console) documentation on how to create the service account keys and download it.
+You can check out [this](https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console) documentation on how to create the service account keys and download it.

 **GCP Credentials Values**: Passing the raw credential values provided by BigQuery.
 This requires us to provide the following information, all provided by BigQuery: